CALENDAR Timeline in process

 birth of Christ and is observed in most countries on December 25.

-Christmas is sometimes called Yule (from the Anglo-Saxon) or Noel (from
+Christmas is sometimes called Yule (from the Anglo-Saxon) or Noel

-and feasting.
-North American customs are a combination of those of the
+merrymaking and feasting.
+North American customs are a combination

-various European countries from which the original settlers came.
-On
+of those of the various European countries from which the original

-Christmas Eve children hang stockings for Santa Claus to fill with
+settlers came.
+On Christmas Eve children hang stockings for Santa

-gifts.
-The Christmas tree, usually an evergreen, was first used in
+Claus to fill with gifts.
+The Christmas tree, usually an evergreen,

-Germany.
-Topped with a star or spire and decorated with colored lights
+was first used in Germany.
+Topped with a star or spire and decorated

-Saturnalia, a feast to the god Saturn.
-Gift-giving came to symbolize
+celebration of the Saturnalia, a feast to the god Saturn.

-the gifts brought to the Christ Child by the Magi.
-The most popular
+Gift-giving came to symbolize the gifts brought to the Christ Child

-Christmas legend however, is that of Santa Claus, whose name came from
+Santa Claus, whose name came from Saint Nicholas, the patron saint

-Saint Nicholas, the patron saint of children.
-Many of the qualities
+of children.
+Many of the qualities that Santa Claus is known for

-that Santa Claus is known for came from Clement C. Moore's poem "A
+came from Clement C. Moore's poem "A Visit From St. Nicholas."

 (HN, 12/25/99)

-Dec.
-25 Samuel Champlain died in 1635.
+Dec 25Â Â Â Samuel Champlain died in 1635.

 (CFA, '96, p.60)